cyuria/morbled/CONTRIBUTING.md

 someone can just install it, change two lines of a window manager config, and forget about it.

+Lastly, changing and fixing up documentation is always appreciated.
+Morbled desperately needs better man pages.

+Also a better command line interface would be pretty nice.

 ## Decisions

 A list of current design decisions and their justifications.